titulebolide/binance-report-bot/README.md

 ```

 ## Usage
-To save a snapshot of the binance accunt run:
+To save a snapshot of the binance account run:
 ```
 python main.py --snapshot
 ```